nathancharlesjones/Cross-Platform-Build-System/README.md

 2) Docker provides us with a consistent, cross-platform way to build our project.
 Additionally, using [gdbgui](https://www.gdbgui.com/) we can debug our project from inside Docker (even if it's running on an MCU that's attached to the host machine with a USB debug adapter) without needing to recompile when moving between host OSes.
 (Of coure, if you're more comfortable using command-line gdb or the slightly-more-user-friendly [TUI mode](https://undo.io/resources/gdb-watchpoint/5-ways-reduce-debugging-hours/), you can edit `make.py` so that the `debug` action starts plain `gdb` instead of `gdbgui`.)
 3) A Python CLI provides easy aliases for commonly needed commands.

-After setting up your system, you'll just need to create a file called `project_settings.py` (like [this one](https://github.com/nathancharlesjones/Cross-Platform-Build-System-Example/project_settings.py)) in your root project folder to describe how you want your project to be built, and then run:
+After setting up your system, you'll just need to create a file called `project_settings.py` (like [this one](https://github.com/nathancharlesjones/Cross-Platform-Build-System-Example/project_settings.py)) in your root project folder to describe how you want your project to be built, and then run the following from the project root (replacing `./Cross-Platform-Build-System` with the proper path to `make.py`:
-- `./make.py build_ninja` to make the build.ninja file,
+- `./Cross-Platform-Build-System/make.py build_ninja` to make the build.ninja file,
-- `./make.py build_target` to make all of the targets defined in `project_settings.py`, and
+- `./Cross-Platform-Build-System/make.py build_target` to make all of the targets defined in `project_settings.py`, and
-- `./make.py debug -t <TARGET>` to start gdbgui for debugging `<TARGET>`.
+- `./Cross-Platform-Build-System/make.py debug -t <TARGET>` to start gdbgui for debugging `<TARGET>`.

 See [How do I use it?](https://github.com/nathancharlesjones/Cross-Platform-Build-System#how-do-i-use-it) for more information about how to connect gdbgui to an MCU and other features of the Python CLI.